SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 if ``possibleIntegerValue`` was set to an actual value by one of the ``switch`` statement's first four cases.

-It is not practical to list every possible ``UnicodeScalar`` value in the example above, and so a ``default`` case provides a catchall for any characters that are not matched.
+It is not practical to list every possible ``Character`` value in the example above, and so a ``default`` case provides a catchall for any characters that are not matched.
 This ``default`` case does not need to perform any action, and so it is written with a single ``break`` statement as its body.